Merle Harrison Jeffares died Sunday, Sept. 1, at Brookdale Senior Living, Meridian. She was 97.

 Visitation will be held at 10 a.m.
 Wednesday, Sept.
 4, followed by a celebration of life at 11 a.m., both at Stephens Funeral Home, Meridian.
 Burial will follow at Magnolia Cemetery, Meridian.
 Dr. Raymon Leake will officiate. www.stephensfunerals.com

-To send flowers to Merle's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Merle Harrison Jeffares, please visit our floral store.